PhungXuanAnh/django-rest-framework-sample/README.md

 make user-get-via-nginx-http
 ```

 ## 11.2.
-Config for https self-certificates
+Config https using self-certificates

 See this commit: